Licensure of Physician Assistants (216-RICR-40-05-24)

 7. "Physician" means a person licensed under the provisions of R.I.
 Gen. Laws Chapters 5-29 or 5-37.

-8. "Physician assistant" means a person who is qualified by academic and practical training to provide those certain patient services under the supervision, control, responsibility and direction of a licensed physician.
+8. "Physician assistant" or "PA" means a person who is qualified by academic and practical training to provide medical and surgical services in collaboration with physicians.

 No person who is not licensed as a physician assistant shall use the title of "Physician Assistant" or hold himself out as a physician assistant pursuant to R.I.
 Gen. Laws§ 5-54-16.

-A. The provisions of the Act and these Regulations do not apply to services performed in any of the following areas:
+A. The provisions of the Act and this Part do not apply to services performed in any of the following areas:

 1. The practice of dentistry or dental hygiene as defined in R.I.
 Gen. Laws Chapter 5-31.1;